COMP2281/software-engineering-group-17/readme/minutes.md

 - **Last Week's Goals**: Achieved
 - **Bottlenecks**: None
 - Introduction to project manager
-- Finalization of project idea
+- Finalisation of project idea
 - Meeting with IBM client
 - Market Research
 - Goals for the week: